martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ### Principle of DHC recognition
+==REWRITE PRINCIPLE TO AVOID TAXONOMY IN IT AND KEEP ONLY MORPHOMETRICS==

+==Hypothesis *Urban tissues can be recognised by empirical measuring of the physical structure of urban fabric in a form of homogenous clusters.*== (here or in the previous chapter - link anyway)

-==REWRITE PRINCIPLE TO AVOID TAXONOMY IN IT AND KEEP ONLY MORPHOMETRICS== Recognition of DHCs is based on the principles we know from numerical taxonomy but in a specific way.
+Recognition of DHCs is based on the principles we know from numerical taxonomy but in a specific way.
 In biology, especially zoology, the issue of delimitation of an individual is non-existent.
 A single individual of selected species is usually well defined in space (e.g., a bird), but in urban morphology, this distinction is not so simple as that.
 Hence, the methodology which is used in biology needs to be adapted, while keeping the fundamental principles in place.

 While previous chapters identified urban tissue as an *individual* of urban form, at this stage, we pretend that this role holds a dual feature building-tessellation cell as the smallest entity of urban form.
 The whole DHC recognition is then based on the assumption that features recognised as a part of the same cluster (*species*) are, in fact, elements of the single urban tissue (where continuous) or of multiple individuals of the same kind of urban tissue (where discontinuous).